zapSNH/zapsCoolPhotonTheme/README.md

 For the WebExtension version, the configurator is can be found in the extension's option page (`about:addons` > zap's cool photon theme > Preferences/Options).
 The settings apply after you click `Apply`.

 ## Miscellaneous
-Photon Firefox icons are taken from the `omni.ja` file from Firefox 87.
+Firefox Photon icons were taken from the `omni.ja` file from Firefox 87.
-Some other icons are modified/made by me.
+Other icons that were not in Firefox 87 were made by me.

 Special thanks to:
 - [black7375's Lepton](https://github.com/black7375/Firefox-UI-Fix)
 - [YukisCoffee's Phroton](https://github.com/YukisCoffee/phroton/)
-- The folks over on r/FirefoxCSS
+- The folks over at r/FirefoxCSS
-- [Mozilla](https://www.mozilla.org/) since they made Firefox so customizable (and they made Photon)
+- [Mozilla](https://www.mozilla.org/) since they made Firefox so customizable (and made Photon)